Mdot0/Cloud-Anomaly-Detection-Platform-/README.md

 # CloudGuard – Cloud Log Upload & Anomaly Detection Platform

-CloudGuard is a cloud-native log ingestion and analysis platform built to demonstrate secure cloud architecture, backend APIs, and scalable data processing patterns using Azure.
+CloudGuard is a cloud-native log ingestion and analysis platform built to demonstrate secure cloud architecture, observability, and scalable backend design using Microsoft Azure.

 The system allows users to upload log files (CSV), store them durably in cloud storage, run analysis on those logs, and retrieve scored results through a clean API and web interface.